nitrocosis/GGMusic/README.md

 #  GG Music

+## Description

+GG music is a music streaming app that downloads your playlists from Apple music, lets you build your own playlists, allows you to add songs using Search and play music using a music player.

 ## Running the App

 1. This app will not work on an emulator.
 A real device is required.
 2. This app requires that the "iCloud Music Library" setting is enabled.
+3. The app requires an Apple Music account, and will redirect you to a 3 month free trial if no subscription exists.
+4. This app requires Apple music installed on the device.

 ## Known Issues